sabbir-subhan/appium-Python/README.md

 - adb pull <path to package>

 finding app activity through adb - appActivity:
-- adb shell dumpsys activity activities | grep com.noggin.oca
- (app need to be open on device)
+- adb shell dumpsys activity activities | grep com.noggin.oca or dumpsys window windows | grep -E mCurrentFocus (app need to be open on device)

 - if You have multiple devices connected: